 One of the most significant and special view you can find in Vietnamis endless paddy fields as rice has been the staple food of Vietnamese people for thousands of years.
 The country is covered with beautiful rice fields at several locations in countryside from north to south.
 The lowlands are covered with rice fields, while the high hills benefit travelers with terraces carved out of the fertile soil, both are magnificent.
 Especially, in late September and early October, the change of the seasons is so vivid, and it is also the start of travelling season.

-The famed rice fields begin to brighten in the middle or late September carpeting the landscape in a stunning greenish yellow.
+The famed rice fields begin to brighten in the middle or late September carpeting the landscape in a stunning greenish-yellow.
 A scenery that can’t be made up.
-Where are best places to see mind-blowing rice fields?
+Where are the best places to see mind-blowing rice fields?
 Let’s check them out!

 Tam Coc in harvesting season

 Bac Son valley is located in the heart of the rural district of Bac Son in Lang Son province in the Northeast region of Vietnam, about 250 kilometers from Hanoi.
 The valley is surrounded by incredible mountains where you can hike and enjoy a breathtaking view.
-This mountainous region is home to 6 ethnic groups including the Tay, Kinh, Dao, Nung and H’Mong.
+This mountainous region is home to 6 ethnic groups including the Tay, Kinh, Dao, Nung, and H’Mong.
 This is mainly an agricultural place.
-Its flat surface, climate and rich soil make Bac Son Valley ideal for planting rice and other crops.
-To see the pinnacle of Bac Son's beauty, take a hike to one of the surrounding mountains tops where you can behold a panoramic view of the breathtaking landscape.
+Its flat surface, climate, and rich soil make Bac Son Valley ideal for planting rice and other crops.
+To see the pinnacle of Bac Son's beauty, take a hike to one of the tops of the surrounding mountains where you can behold a panoramic view of the breathtaking landscape.

 The beauty of Bac Son valley lies in the contrasting colors of its prosperous rice fields and elegant winding rivers